Yeah, I was just looking at the, I know it's time to start.

 It's pretty much what you said, right?

-Called her a pol, and then that was the end of the conversation.
+And then that was the end of the conversation.

-You don't expect to hear back from her.
+You don't expect to hear back from her?

 You are wrong.